LuisAlva875/Java-Banking-System-ATM/README.md

 ## Important Notes

-This project is an academic banking simulation.
+This project is an banking simulation.

 It is not intended to represent a production banking system or process real financial information.